-Descriptive modeling and statistics, sampling and experimental design, discrete and continuous random variables, central limit theorem, and elementary inference.
+Exploratory data analysis, probability theory, discrete and continuous random variables, point estimation, sampling distributions and methods of statistical inference.
+Statistical software is used.
 Prerequisite: MATH 202.
 Open only to engineering students and students in computer science.
-Not open to students who have taken MATH 216.
+Not open to students who have MATH 216 credit.